stared/livelossplot/README.md

 ## Sponsors

 This project supported by [Jacek Migdał](http://jacek.migdal.pl/), [Marek Cichy](https://medium.com/@marekkcichy/).
 [Join the sponsors - show your ❤️ and support, and appear on the list](https://github.com/sponsors/stared)!
 It will give me time and energy to work on this project.

+This project is also supported by a European program *Program Operacyjny Inteligentny Rozwój* for [GearShift - building the engine of behavior of wheeled motor vehicles and map’s generation based on artificial intelligence algorithms implemented on the Unreal Engine platform](https://mapadotacji.gov.pl/projekty/874596/?lang=en) lead by ECC Games (NCBR grant GameINN).

 ## Trivia